-It’s important to remember that the test is what a reasonable investor, not a particular idiosyncratic investor, would think is important.
+It’s important to remember that the test is what a reasonable investor, not a particular idiosyncratic investor would think is important.
 For example, imagine that you have an investor in a foreign country that is considering an investment in a hotel and she is really attracted to the lobby that is shown painted blue; she loves the picture on the front cover of the PPM showing that the lobby is painted blue.
 And the investor says to her agent "You know what, blue is a good luck color to me and that’s why I really like this project, because the lobby is going to be blue".

 Now assume she invests in the project and it turns out that the sponsor had already planned to change the lobby color to yellow before the offering was launched.
 Would that investor have a claim by saying, "Hey, this was an incredibly material fact to me.
-I only invested because the lobby was going to be blue and it turns out it was never going to be blue, it was going to be yellow".
+I only invested because the lobby was going to be blue and it turns out it was never going to be blue".
 I think it would be pretty easy to conclude, based on the reasonable investor standard that no, this investor would not have a claim.

 On the flip-side, which is more important, is when someone believes that a particular investor would not care about something.
-That someone might be right, but that is not the legal standard that the issuer will be judged against.
+That person might be right, but that is not the legal standard that the issuer will be judged against.